LizardNibbler/Group-assignment-3/README.md

 # Group-assignment-3

 This is the read me to implement our system.
 You will need to download the files and an place them in the same folder.

+To start the program you need to run inventory.py

 To start the program your password is 1234.